cedlemo/blingbling/README.md

     task_w:set_project_icon(themes_dir .. "/test/titlebar/maximized_focus_active.png")

 #####udisks_glue
-Create a menu which displaying mounted media with actions like mount/unmount/detach/eject.
+Create a menu which displays mounted media with actions like mount/unmount/detach/eject.
 Must be used with .udisks-glue.conf that I created. ( The name of the variable containing the widget must be the same in your rc.lua and in the .udisks-glue.conf).

     udisks_glue=blingbling.udisks_glue.new({ menu_icon = themes_dir .. "/test/titlebar/maximized_focus_active.png"})